-The IOP provide information about the requirements on their website: https://membership.iop.org/charteredengineer-ceng
+The IOP provides information about the requirements on their website: https://membership.iop.org/chartered-engineer-ceng.
 It can also help in finding a professional mentor for you.
-The CDT can help in this respect as well.
+The CDT can also help.

-You should be aware that often it takes some time to build up a record of your experience and how you have met the Engineering Council's competencies.
+You should be aware that often it takes time to build up a record of your experience and how you have met the Engineering Council's competencies.
 If you wish to work towards a CEng accreditation, you should begin building up a map of the professional competencies to your experience as early as possible.